aaybuke/My-YouTube-Usage-Data-Analysis/README.md

 Watching time gradually declines after peaking in early adulthood (21–23).
 This demonstrates a natural progression of shifting priorities as I age.

-The heatmap provides a detailed breakdown of watching time across genres for different age clusters:
+The heatmap provides a detailed breakdown of watching time across genres for different age clusters.

 Genre Dominance: